cloudmesh/cloudmesh-mpi/docs/report-group.md

 **What are not so good features?**

-As any grammer checker not everything is corrected properly.
-In some text it shows false errors, but it's still very good.
+As with any grammar checker, not everything is corrected properly.
+In some text, it shows false errors, but it's still very good.

 #### Word

 **What are good features?**

-The word grammare checker is build into word and has a high acuraccy.
+The word grammar checker is built into word and has a high accuracy.

 **What are not so good features?**

-In practice we observed that Grammarly performs better.
+In practice, we observed that Grammarly performs better.
 Copying text back and forth can introduce errors when it comes to using quotes and other symbols.
-Thus you must check all symbols after you copy it into a markdown document.
+Thus you must check all symbols after you copy them into a markdown document.
 IN case you have the choice we currently recommend you use Grammarly.

 ### Editors

 You will need likely multiple two editors as part of your research activities.
-This is motivated by the fact that we do lots of development on yourl local machine, but also do remote development via terminal access to a remote computer that does not have a GUI.
-In case you only want t learn one editor to do all of this, just use emacs.
-We have listed bellow some editors and youmay want to chose
+This is motivated by the fact that we do lots of development on your local machine, but also do remote development via terminal access to a remote computer that does not have a GUI.
+In case you only want to learn one editor to do all of this, just use emacs.
+We have listed below some editors and you may want to choose

 -   `emacs` vs vi/vim for terminal editing
 -   `pycharm` vs MS code for fancyful python code development

-There is a third option that we will use and that is jupyter which allows us to interactively develp python code.
-Jupyter is important as it is used by many data scientist due to its ad hoc interactive mode while programming.
-However, also pycharm and vscode prode options to view and run jupyter notebooks.
-However, not everything that works in jupyter is working on these platforms.
+There is a third option that we will use and that is Jupiter which allows us to interactively develop python code.
+Jupyter is important as it is used by many data scientists due to its ad hoc interactive mode while programming.
+However, also pyCharm and VScode provide options to view and run Jupyter notebooks.
+However, not everything that works in Jupyter is working on these platforms.

-Recommendation: Use emacs and pyCharm

-Terminal Editors
+Here is a list of popular editors for python:

 -   emacs

-    -   Pro: terminal, established, very good markdown support, block format with ESC-q, keyboard shortcuts also used in bash and ther shells, has a python and markdown mode
+    -   Pro: terminal, established, very good markdown support, block format with ESC-q, keyboard shortcuts also used in bash, and their shells have a python and markdown mode

-    -   Cons: some users have a hard time remembering keyboard shortcuts, the editor may get stuck in some unkown mode that you activated by accident.
+    -   Cons: some users have a hard time remembering the keyboard shortcuts, the editor may get stuck in some unknown mode that you activated by accident.
 ALL this is easy to fix by remembering CRTL-X-s (save) and CTRL-G (get out of a strange mode)

 -   vi

-    -   use vim instead, vi is availabel on all Linux machines, but has rather archaic editing controls.
+    -   use vim instead, vi is available on all Linux machines, but has rather archaic editing controls.

 -   vim